How to Apply

 - Neuropsychology and Behavioral Neuroscience (NBN)

-These interview dates are for applicants to the general Clinical program (CLG) as well as applicants interested in dual-enrollment in Clinical-Community (CLC) or Clinicial-Neuropsychology & Behavioral Neuroscience (CLN) programs.
+These interview dates are for all Clinical applicants, including those applying to the general Clinical (CLG), Clinical-Community (CLC), or Clinicial-Neuropsychology (CLN) concentrations.
 Because interviewees will be asked to attend one of the two interview days, applicants should reserve both days.

 Apply for Graduate Study

 - Begin the application process well before the deadlines.
 It is your responsibility to ensure that all material is received by the Office Admissions – Graduate Programs by the deadline.
 It is especially important to request GRE and transcripts well in advance of the deadline (e.g., it is not enough to take the GRE before the deadline, you must take it well enough in advance that GRE scores are received by the deadline – which take several weeks).
 See ‘Psychology >> PHD’ on this page for a full list of application requirements.
 Incomplete applications are not reviewed.

 - Apply online and do not submit any documentation (e.g., duplicate application) directly to the Department of Psychology.